Delaware Municipal Airport

 Delaware Municipal Airport "Jim Moore Field" (ICAO: KDLZ, FAA LID: DLZ) is a public airport located three miles (5 km) southwest of downtown Delaware, Ohio, United States.
 It is owned and operated by the City of Delaware.

 Facilities and aircraft

 Delaware Municipal Airport covers an area of 325 acre which contains one runway designated 10/28 with a 5,800 × 100 ft asphalt pavement.

-For the 12-month period ending August 31, 2007, the airport had 33,000 aircraft operations, an average of 108 per day: 92% general aviation and 8% air taxi.
+For the 12-month period ending September 22, 2020, the airport had 39,300 aircraft operations, an average of 108 per day: 92% general aviation and 8% air taxi.

-The airport provides pilot lounge and public lounge in the main building.
+The airport has a fixed-base operator that sells fuel, both avgas and jetfuel, and offers amenities such as catering, hangars, internet, a crew lounge, snooze rooms, rental cars, and more.